ThePhD/ThePhD.github.io/_posts/2025-12-30-The Cost of a Closure II.markdown

 ## Lambdas Are Still Peak

 It is the encapsulation and the preservation of type information without hiding it behind an additional structures that keeps the performance lean.
-This means that the design of lambdas -- a unique object with its own type that is not immediately hoisted or erased like it is in Apple Blocks, GNU Nested Functions, and other compiler techniques, is actually the **leanest possible implementation**.
+This means that the design of lambdas -- a unique object with its own type that is not immediately hoisted or erased like it is in Apple Blocks, GNU Nested Functions, and other compiler techniques -- is actually the **leanest possible implementation**.

 The drawback of this that is especially egregious in C, unfortunately, is that unlike C++ there are no templates in C. There's no "fake" recursion parameter we can add to limit an infinity-spiral of self-calls.
 This means that unique typings -- while an unrestricted boon in C++ -- is actually a bit of a drawback in C!
 In terms of passing arguments around and returning them, there's no type-generics at compile-time that can help with this.

 So either all the code interacting with it has to be macros (EWWWW), OR we need to develop at **least** one layer of indirection so we can prevent things like infinite recursion or realistically handle lots of data types.
 The much more sadder conclusion is that a programming language like C, unless you drop down to assembly or hand-unroll loops with your own selection of manually-crafted strong types, you will lose out on some degree of performance.
 This is not normally something anybody would be able to say about C, but it turns out that needing to do type-erasure imposes a cost.
 If the compiler cannot unroll that cost for any number of reasons, you will end up paying for it in performance.
 (But you can still get pretty good code size, so that part is nice at least.)

-## The Next Tier Up: Very Small Amounts of Type Erasure"
+## The Next Tier Up: Very Small Amounts of Type Erasure

 While Lambdas are the best and standalone in what they are capable of, they are only the best under C++-ish, template-ish circumstances (like C macro generics).
 When you have to ditch the templates and the perfect type information, C++-style Lambdas lose a good bit of their competitive edge.
 Primarily, any amount of lean type erasure adds an non-negotiable impact to performance over the base case, as shown by "Normal Functions", "Custom C++ Class", "Lambdas `std::function_ref`", and "Normal Functions (Statics)".